ericlovesmath/abstract-machines/LOG.md

     - Note recursion is failing because of laziness issues, not with `Y`
     - Replaced `Y` with `SSK(S(K(SS(S(SSK))))K)` while investigating

+* Trying to work on visualization in Python
+* Add optimize pass (incomplete, but as described in Turner's paper)

+# Week 15

+* Complete optimize pass
+* True WHNF reduction, removing hacky `normalize` function

+    - Y combinator and C combinator works as expected!

+* Clean up playground files
+* Add visualization of graphs in SK machine using dot files

+    - This may need cleaning up, requires calling `log_graph` manually
+    - Option to show unreachable nodes or not

+* Interface `.mli` files

 ## Working Notes

 * Fix `letrec` SECD Issue with minimal examples